-*Recipe Note: Whole30 compliant Dijon mustard can be difficult to find, but Annie’s makes a compliant version.
-You can also substitute another form of compliant mustard.
+*Recipe Note: Whole30 compatible Dijon mustard can be difficult to find, but Annie’s makes a compatible version.
+You can also substitute another form of compatible mustard.

 Some links in this post are affiliate links, meaning we make a small commission via purchase made through these links.
 Thank you for supporting our Whole30 partners.